 Many providers will not be familiar with all of the networks they participate in.
 It’s important to know that PHCS is one of the largest networks in the nation, recognized in all 50 states.

-Here are helpful steps when needing to visit a doctor:
+Here are some helpful answers to some frequently asked questions when needing to visit a doctor: